Abstract Keyword in Java

 Syntax:

-In the above syntax abstract class is declared using the abstract keyword and the method inside it is also an abstract method which is declared using the abstract keyword.
+In the above syntax, an abstract class is declared using the abstract keyword, and the method inside it is also an abstract method, which is declared using the abstract keyword.

-Please refer to the following article for a good understanding of Abstract Class - Click Here.
+Please refer to the following article to understand Abstract Class - Click Here.

 Abstract Method

-An abstract method is an undefined method, the type of method which does not contain any logic or definition but merely a declaration.
+An abstract method is an undefined method that does not contain any logic or definition but merely a declaration.

 Let's take an example of College software.
-When you create an abstract class for College you need a few basic methods like admission, payroll, branch, etc. Thus, you simply write them as an abstract method inside the College class so that when the abstract class is extended you just have to define abstract methods.
+When you create an abstract class for College, you need a few basic methods like admission, payroll, branch, etc. Thus, you simply write them as an abstract method inside the College class so that ,you just have to define abstract methods when the abstract class is extended.

 How to create an abstract method?